 Three onsets predominated the observed events: The P-wave, a converted Ps-wave and the S-wave (Fig. 3b, A1).
-The P-wave is weak in amplitude and followed by a stronger Ps-phase, which was observed on all OBS stations but not on land stations.
-S-wave amplitudes are increased by the seafloor itself due to the high impedance contrast.
-Additionally, the presence of a high or low velocity sedimentary layer with a high impedance contrast in the basin influences the wave field energy.
-This would only effect signals traveling through this layer, for example Messinian salts, towards the OBS and does not influence signals recorded on land stations.
-Because of these observations we use mainly amplitudes from land stations to estimate the fault plane solutions.
-Both phases indicate an apparent P-wave velocity (Vp) of ~8.1 km/s and they are separated by a nearly constant time difference of ~1 s.
-The S-wave phase has a high amplitude, compared to the P-onsets, and shows an apparent S-wave velocity (Vs) of ~4.7 km/s (Fig. 3b).
+The P-wave is weak in amplitude and followed by a stronger Ps-phase.
+Both phases indicate an apparent P-wave velocity (Vp) of \sim 8.1 km/s and they are separated by a nearly constant time difference of \sim 1 s.
+The S-wave phase has a high amplitude, compared to the P-onsets, and shows an apparent S-wave velocity (Vs) of \sim 4.7 km/s (Fig. 3b).
 The waveforms are highly coherent as shown for the vertical component of station A423A (Fig. 4a).
 We picked the P-onset on the vertical component and the S-onset on the horizontal components using SEISAN (Havskov and Ottemoller, 1999).